SajeedKhan23/Microsoft_Test/README.md

-Used selenius IDE and Selenium Command Line Runner
+Used Selenium IDE and Selenium Command Line Runner